Clarifai/docs/docs/api-guide/predict/multilingual-classification.md

 You can predict concepts in a language other than the Application's default, by explicitly passing in the language.

-Below is an example of how you would predict concepts in Chinese using the Clarifai's `general-image-recognition` model.
+Below is an example of how you would predict concepts in Chinese using Clarifai's [`general-image-recognition`](https://clarifai.com/clarifai/main/models/general-image-recognition) model.

 :::info